KatherineAlvizou/Arcade_game_/README.md

      - Left key should move the player to the left, right key to the right, up should move the player up and down should move the player down.

-- Recall that the player cannot move off screen (so I need to check for that and handle appropriately).
+* Recall that the player cannot move off screen (so I need to check for that and handle appropriately).

-- If the player reaches the water the game should be reset by moving the player back to the initial location.
+* If the player reaches the water the game should be reset by moving the player back to the initial location.

-- Once I have completed implementing the Player and Enemy, I should instantiate them by:
+* Once I have completed implementing the Player and Enemy, I should instantiate them by:

-Creating a new Player object.
+   - Creating a new Player object.

-Creating several new Enemies objects and placing them in an array called allEnemies.
+    - Creating several new Enemies objects and placing them in an array called allEnemies.

 **TECHNOLOGIES USED**

-Javascript Object-oriented
+Object-oriented Javascript

 **Future Improvements**